SHEscher/facexai/README.md

 Or run the notebook and import the respective package.
 If the package is not installed yet, you can install it via `marimo` within the notebook.

+## Data

+Required data can be downloaded via the notebook.

+You can manually download the data also from: https://keeper.mpdl.mpg.de/f/4efc6def1acd4de8a84d/

+Unzip the downloaded file and move its content to `./data/`.

 ## Requirements